-The terms CPO, CPA and CAC can be very confusing as the terms are often inter-changed even through they have very different meanings.
+The terms CPO, CPA and CAC can be very confusing as the terms are often interchanged even though they have very different meanings.

 So let's set things straight!